Frequently Asked Questions (FAQ)

 Admissions Process

-What factors contribute to decisions for the First-Year Honors Program?
+What factors contribute to decisions for incoming first-year student admissions decisions?

 Find more information about the review process here.